 In 2018, they announced plans to open art complexes in Las Vegas and Denver with further intention to open projects in Washington, DC, and Phoenix in the works.

-Meow Wolf headed to DC and Phoenix
+Meow Wolf Santa Fe headed to DC and Phoenix

 Meow Wolf is taking its eclectic attractions to Washington, DC, and Phoenix.

 The project headed to the nation’s capital is the result of a partnership with the Cafritz Foundation.
 It will be a three-level, 75,000-square-foot structure located in the Fort Totten community.
-The exhibition will feature a new immersive narrative with Meow Wolf’s signature interactive art experiences.
+The exhibit will feature a new immersive narrative with Meow Wolf’s signature interactive art experiences.
 It is slated to open in 2022.

 Meow Wolf’s latest announcement unveiled plans for a new exhibition and hotel concept in the heart of the Roosevelt Row Arts District in downtown Phoenix.
 The project will feature a massive, 75,000 square-foot exhibition area complete with a 10,000 square-foot music and performance venue.